 When the redirect is successful, follow up with positive reinforcement to your child for making good choices.

-You need to know your child’s behavioral triggers and be watching for the earliest signs toward what they’re about to do.
+You need to know your child’s behavioral triggers and be watching for the earliest signs indicating what they’re about to do.

 So, before my kids start jumping on the couch, they usually start just rolling around or rocking into the back of the couch and fidgeting.
-This is when it’s time for me to redirect.
+At my house, this is when I know it’s time for me to redirect.

 How to Redirect Successfully